livepeer/community-governance/LIP-Meetings/LIP-Meeting-4.md

 - Feels like we’re making good progress
 - The implementation will be finished before the next LIP call
 - The changes are bigger in scope than the other LIPs so we want to make sure there are no errors in the new calculation approach.

-- LIP process
-  - Should an implementation be a requirement at a particular stage of the LIP process?
-If so, what stage should it be required in?

 ### Should an implementation be a requirement at a particular stage in the LIP process?